chrisvxd/Qler/README.md

 - `queue(fn, key)` - queue a promise that returns a promise.
 Will never run two fns with the same key.
 - `cancel()` - will cancel all remaining queue items and reject any remaining queue promises.
 - `wait()` - wait for all previously queued promises to complete.
 Returns a promise.
-Not compatible with concurrency.

 ## Usage